 Saint Patrick's Day History

 St. Patrick's Day is a celebration of Irish pride and heritage.
-Saint Patrick was a British-born priest and former slave who is known for converting the Irish to Christianity.
-He died on March 17, in the year 461 and was mostly forgotten.
-As time passed, stories grew around St. Patrick and centuries later he was honored with the title of Patron Saint of Ireland.
+Saint Patrick was a British-born priest and former slave.
+He is known for converting the Irish to Christianity.
+He died on March 17, 461 C.E and was mostly forgotten.
+As time passed, stories started to spread around St. Patrick and centuries later, he was honored with the title of Patron Saint of Ireland.

 St. Patrick's Day Facts & Quotes